1970 Oakland Raiders season

 Blanda's streak played a huge role in the Raiders' 1970 division title, as the team went a mediocre 4–4–1 in "non-streak" games.
 Indeed, their final record of 8–4–2 (itself a four-win drop from a 12–1–1 finish in 1969) placed them only one game ahead of the Chiefs at season's end.
+Oakland had a poorer record than two NFC teams which failed to make the playoffs, the Rams (9-4-1) and Giants (9-5).

 The Raiders ultimately advanced to the 1970 AFC Championship Game, where they met the heavily favored 11–2–1 Baltimore Colts.
 During this game, Blanda again came off the bench in relief of an injured Lamonica.
 Blanda's solid play (17 of 32 passes for 217 yards, two touchdowns, and a 48-yard field goal) kept the Raiders in the game until the final quarter, when he was intercepted twice.
 At age 43, Blanda became the oldest quarterback to ever play in a championship game.

 Blanda's eye-opening achievements resulted in his winning the Bert Bell Award.
 Chiefs' owner Lamar Hunt quipped that "...this George Blanda is as good as his father, who used to play for Houston."
 While he never again played a major role at quarterback, Blanda served as the Raiders' kicker for five more seasons.